Advisor: Heidi Kirchmeyer

 - Have been in attendance at Bisbee High School the equivalent of one semester

-- Have a 0 (on a 4.0 scale) or higher cumulative GPA
+- Have an 80% or higher cumulative GPA

 - Candidate shall then be evaluated on the basis of their service, leadership, and character